Visgean/progsoc/CMU_notes/Lecture1.md

 1. Each key is separated from its value by a colon
 2. The items are separated by commas
 3. And the whole thing is enclosed in curly brackets.
 (An empty dictionary: {})
-4. Each key (first in the dictionary) is unique, but values aren’t.
+4. Each key (first in the dictionary) is unique, but values aren’t (i.e. can be re-defined).

 In the end, a dictionary may look like this:
 ```python